pmi0603/ai_agent_project/README.md

 Data Display and Export: View extracted data in a table with an option to download it as a CSV.
 Prerequisites
 Python 3.x: Make sure Python is installed on your system.
-OpenAI API Key: You need an OpenAI API key to use the language model for data extraction.
+OpenAI API Key: **You need an OpenAI API key to use the language model for data extraction.**
-ScraperAPI Key: You need a ScraperAPI key for automated web search functionality.
+ScraperAPI Key: **You need a ScraperAPI key for automated web search functionality.**

+PS:**You need to add API's in .env file in root folder, other wise will encounter error401.**

 **Setup and Installation**